trexy0074/sales-project/README.md

-# 🚀 Sales Analytics Pipeline using dbt + SQL + Snowflake/PostgreSQL
+# 🚀 Sales Analytics Pipeline using dbt + SQL + Snowflake

 *Transforming raw e-commerce sales data into analytics-ready reports using dbt and SQL.*